 Here’s one you can try: On scrap art paper, apply the pencil heavier that you normally would when just starting out.
 Then moving from left to right, begin to let up on the pressure, going for a while, then increasing pressure again, all while not stopping.

 Continue varying your pressure on the fly like this while the pencil is moving.
 This will get you in tune with the pressure you’re applying.
-You’ll get very familiar with your own hand pressure and what level of pressure produces what.
-Here is aphoto of what this exercise would look like.
+You’ll get very familiar with your own hand pressure and what level of pressure produces what result.
+Here is a

 Making Quick adjustments